danxfreeman/precision_ag/README.md

 ## Model

-> The Watson API bills your account for every run of `pipeline_train`.
-Ensure that previous steps were successful by performing the following checks:
+> The Watson API bills your account for every run of `pipeline_train` so ensure that previous steps were successful before moving on.
+The following checkpoints can help:
 > * The script `function2` confirms that each image has the same number of plants in each condition.
 > * Each cropped image appears exactly once within the directory `Split`.
 > * Image names match subdirectory names.
 > * Training and test sets contain multiple images of the same plant (you can sometimes tell by looking at the plant's shape).

 1.)
 Access cloud.
 Learn how to find your API key [here](https://cloud.ibm.com/docs/services/watson?topic=watson-iam).